 An enhanced version of the game, titled "Deadly Premonition: The Director's Cut", was released for the PlayStation 3 in both North America (on April 30, 2013) and Europe (on April 26, 2013).
 Along with a vastly improved control scheme, sharper visuals, downloadable content, stereoscopic 3D support, and PlayStation Move support, the game features new story content (in the form of new cutscenes, including an extended ending).

 On July 18, 2013, developer Access announced that Deadly Premonition: The Director's Cut was going up on Steam's Greenlight service.
 The planned release would include all the extra features from the PS3 release, along with additional PC exclusive content.
-No solid release date was talked about, but the developer was aiming for a Halloween 2013 release.
+It was released on Steam on October 29, 2013.

 Most of Deadly Premonition takes place in the third-person over-the-shoulder perspective.
 Players control Francis York Morgan (or other characters in certain chapters) as they navigate around town, searching for clues.
 Moving the left stick controls the player's movement while moving the right stick controls the camera.
 (In rare occasions, the camera is fixed in a particular location) Holding down the X button causes York to move faster (slowly filling up his Pulse Gauge in the process).
 Holding down the X button and pressing down on the left stick causes York to perform a quick 180-degree turn.
 Holding down the left or right bumpers cause York to strafe left or right.
 Pressing the Y button toggles York's flashlight (though he doesn't seem to be physically carrying any flashlights).